arielsalminen/vue-design-system/README.md

 ### Prefixing Names

-There’re a few rules you will want to follow to keep the system consistent:
+There are a few rules around prefixing things, that you’ll want to follow to keep the system consistent:

 * **Tokens:** Token names always start with a category name and a hyphen.
 For example `$color-` or `$space-`.
 If you have subcategories, include them in the naming as well and separate with hyphen, Example: `$color-primary-` or `$color-secondary-`.
 * **Elements:** Element names always start with `Element` prefix.
 Example: `ElementButton.vue`.